NidhiShekhar/Skill-exchange-platform/README.md

 # Skill Exchange Platform

 ## Description
-This project is a web application built with React, Node.js, and SQL.
+This project is a web application built with React, Flask, and SQL.
 It allows users to manage their skills and projects, including adding skills to projects and updating project statuses.

 ## Features
 - User authentication (login and signup)